CiscoDevNet/XRd-Sandbox/README.md

 The Lab is a copy of the [segment-routing sample topology](https://github.com/ios-xr/xrd-tools/tree/main/samples/xr_compose_topos/segment-routing) from [xrd-tools](https://github.com/ios-xr/xrd-tools) with additional _modifications_ to work on the Sandbox management network.

+On the sandbox instructions you will find the steps to run the Lab.
+Additionally you can run them directly using `make deploy-segment-routing`

 ### Docker Driver

 [Docker macvlan](https://docs.docker.com/engine/network/drivers/macvlan/) represents one modification that allows the `XRd` containers to be on the same management network as the host.